 Investment of Contributions.
 Contributions to this Traditional IRA are held in a custodial account for your exclusive benefit, or that of your surviving spouse or your beneficiaries who may include your estate, your dependents, or any other persons or entities you may designate, in writing, to the Custodian.
 Your interest in the account is fully vested and nonforfeitable.
 The funds in this plan shall be invested in savings accounts, certificates of deposit, and any other investments that are, or may become, legal for the Custodian to make available for investment.
 The assets of the custodial account may not be commingled with other property except in a common trust fund or common investment fund (within the meaning of section 408(a)(5) of the Internal Revenue Code).
 At no time may any portion of the funds be invested in life insurance contracts or collectibles.
-The prohibition against investment in collectibles does not apply to certain gold, silver, and platinum coins minted by the government of the United States or any state thereof and to certain gold, silver, platinum, and palladium bullion.
+The prohibition against investment in collectibles does not apply to certain gold, silver, and platinum, and palladium bullion.